CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/metalig/metalig_database.rst

 **Extrinsic information:**

 Unique to the MetaLig database, alongside the usual chemical information (intrinsic properties), you'll find valuable extrinsic data extracted from the CSD's extensive records.
-This includes statistics like how often a ligand appears in the `CSD Occurrences` or which metals it typically bonds with in the `CSD Metal Count` — information that can guide your selection of ligands for specific metal centers.
-Moreover, if you're looking to replicate or adapt a known synthesis, the `CSD Complex IDs` associated with each ligand point you to past literature where these ligands have been used, connecting the dots between computational design and practical laboratory work.
+This includes statistics like how often a ligand appears in the :confval:`CSD Occurrences` or which metals it typically bonds with in the :confval:`CSD Metal Count` — information that can guide your selection of ligands for specific metal centers.
+Moreover, if you're looking to replicate or adapt a known synthesis, the :confval:`CSD Complex IDs` associated with each ligand point you to past literature where these ligands have been used, connecting the dots between computational design and practical laboratory work.

 .. _metalig_ligand_properties: